Logo

 Optics

-There are so many quality optics available, it’s extremely hard to recommend just one or two.
-With that being said, as I mentioned earlier, I’m currently running a Crimson Trace RAD Pro and am really enjoying it.
-Others that I have used quite a bit and still may use on this gun are the Holoson 509T and Riton Optics 3 Taxtix PRD 2.
-I suggest determining your budget, making a list of “wants” and going from there.
+There are so many quality optics available that it’s extremely hard to recommend just one.
+With that being said, I really can’t think of one I like more than the Holosun SCS-MP2 right now.
+Others that I have used quite a bit on these M2.0s are the Holoson 509T and Riton Optics 3 Taxtix PRD 2.

 Weapon Lights

 Whether you plan to use your gun for home defense, carrying or even just range fun, a weapon light is never a bad idea.
 It’s better to have it and not need it, than the opposite.
 Two that I highly recommend for the M2.0 are the Streamlight TLR-7A and the INFORCE WILD1.
-Both have great light output and sit almost flush with the end of the barrel/slide for ease of carrying.
-I don’t think you can go wrong with either.

 Alternatives